Rylael/100daysofpython/README.md

 variable += x - where operators can be + - * / followed by = result in that variable operating on itself by x **f-string**!! - *f"string {var} {var2}"* - lets you concatenate various var types without +
 Finished the tipCalculator project

+# day 4

+if else - if x: else: - colon to signal indentation elif - else if statement, checks for more conditions == - equal to
+!= - not equal to